Riyadh Metro

+The Riyadh Metro is a rapid transit system serving Riyadh, the capital of Saudi Arabia.
+Part of the King Abdulaziz Project for Riyadh Public Transport, which also includes the Riyadh Bus, it is the longest driverless metro in the world.

-This will be the second metro system in Saudi Arabia, after the Al Mashaaer Al Mugaddassah Metro line, which opened in November 2010, fourth on the Arabian Peninsula, sixth in the Arab World, and fifteenth in the Middle East.
+The system consists of six lines connecting 85 stations spanning a combined length of 176 kilometers (109 mi).
+This is the second metro system in Saudi Arabia, after the Sacred Sites Metro Line in Mecca, the fourth on the Arabian Peninsula, sixth in the Arab World, and fifteenth in the Middle East.
+The project cost $22.5 billion to build.
+It was opened on December 1, 2024.

 History

-Estimates suggest that Riyadh's population will grow from about 6 million to more than 8.5 million over the next 10 years.
 In June 2013, a shortlist of three major global consortia was chosen to build the metro.
 Contracts were awarded in July 2013, with construction planned to start in 2014 and take 4 years.
 The groundbreaking ceremony was celebrated on April 4, 2014.
-It is currently being built by construction companies including Bechtel, Almabani General Contractors, Consolidated Contractors Company, Strukton, Webuild, Larsen & Toubro, Samsung and Nesma.
+It was built by construction companies including Bechtel, Almabani General Contractors, Consolidated Contractors Company, Strukton, Webuild, Larsen & Toubro, Samsung C&T, and Nesma.